nftstorage/nft.storage/packages/api/README.md

 - `--` = no reading or writing
 - `r-` = read only mode
 - `rw` = read and write (normal operation)

+## S3 Setup

+We use [S3](https://aws.amazon.com/s3/) for backup and disaster recovery.
+For production deployment an account on AWS is required.